fabric8-services/fabric8-jenkins-proxy/README.md

 <a id="how-to-build"></a>
 # How to build?

-The following paragraphs describe how to build and work with the source.
+The following paragraphs describe how to build and work with the code source.

 <a id="prerequisites"></a>
 ## Prerequisites